 That’s like the original self-care, you know?
 When medicine used to be in the house.

 Mhm.
 And as a daughter, it was my way of helping her through the most traumatic time for us as a family.
 It’s a beautiful thing to be able to give.

 Self-care is such a learning process.
 Especially right now in this stressful cultural moment, it’s all such a bummer.
 But at the same time, we have to express big-picture gratitude that we’re here, that we’re alive.

 Right.
 And it doesn’t have to be some grand gesture.
 It’s just those micro-decisions to be happier.
 Even just saying thank you, smiling.
 I love walking down the street and smiling at people.
 It’s amazing what that does.

-Shop some of Kidman's Neutrogena favorites below:
+Check out some of Kidman's Neutrogena favorites below:

 Opening Image: Getty